apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Tori Kelly hospitalized: What you need to know about blood clots**
+**What’s next for Israel after Netanyahu’s judicial overhaul bill?**

-You can read more about it [here](https://www.goodmorningamerica.com/wellness/story/tori-kelly-hospitalized-blood-clots-101629191).
+You can read more about it [here](https://www.aljazeera.com/news/2023/7/25/whats-next-for-israel-after-netanyahus-judicial-overhaul-bill).

 ## Requirements
 - Python 3.8